Niranjana60/Specflow-Project-Traveldomain/README.md

 This is a simple personal Automation project which uses Specflow Framework with NUnit for makemytrip.com.

 In this Project page object model design pattern is used along with Page factory.
-Extent report is integrated in one scenario.
+Extent report is used for reporting.

 ## Features tested